-Can Doctors Earn More with Telemedicine in 2021?
+Can Doctors Earn More with Giving Doctor Advice Online in 2021?

 The key marker of business success is measured by earnings after expenses.
 This return of investment (ROI) is a long-standing dispute amongst health policymakers, insurers and health technology lobbyists in many countries like the United States.

 Till date, there have been widespread acceptance and mass population demand for telemedicine coverage in their urban and rural communities.

 Healthcare professionals too have realised the ROI potential of investing the appropriate infrastructure (be it technology, licensing and upskilling) to maintain gainful income, and to ultimately cover up losses from pandemic lockdowns by making more money with a career in Telemedicine.

 With the world advancing at an unprecedented pace due to the advancements in technology, it is hard to imagine life without the use of smart devices and computers.

 Above that, the recent global pandemic has forced people, even the elderly, to employ the use of these technologies.

 Nowadays, it is difficult to find a product or service that is not available at your fingertips – whether it is just groceries to be delivered at your doorsteps or professional physician consultancy.